awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-getting-started.md

 ------

 To get the ENI IP address of an HSM in your cluster, you can use the [DescribeClusters](http://docs.aws.amazon.com/cloudhsm/latest/APIReference/API_DescribeClusters.html) command, the [describe\-clusters](http://docs.aws.amazon.com/cloudhsm/latest/userguide/cli-guide.htmldescribe-clusters.html) command, or the [Get\-HSM2Cluster](http://docs.aws.amazon.com/powershell/latest/reference/items/Get-HSM2Cluster.html) PowerShell cmdlet\.
-Enter only one ENI IP address\.
-It does not matter which ENI IP address you select\.
+Type only one ENI IP address\.
+It does not matter which ENI IP address you use\.

 ### Step 3: Start the AWS CloudHSM Client<a name="cloudhsm_mgmt_util-start-cloudhsm-client"></a>

 Next, start or restart the AWS CloudHSM client\.
 When the AWS CloudHSM client starts, it uses the ENI IP address in its configuration file to query the cluster\.
-Then, it adds the ENI IP addresses of all HSMs in the cluster to the cluster information file\.
+Then it adds the ENI IP addresses of all HSMs in the cluster to the cluster information file\.

 ------
 #### [ Amazon Linux ]